-Corrected By : Al-Muthanna hamdan

-Lecture 5 : Medical errors
+Clinical decision making and Medical errors

+File number 4

+Dr.Ghada AL-Jussani

+MBCHB, FRCPath (UK)

+Assistant professor

+Clinical decision making lectures 2021

-A number of major challenges to delivering high quality healthcare are now widely recognized:
+- ☐ A number of major challenges to delivering high quality healthcare are now widely recognized: - 1.unknowing variation in clinical practice and service delivery; - 2. errors of commission and omission; - 3.failure to implement new knowledge and technology systematically and appropriately; - 4.over-use and under-use of services inappropriate care; - 5.unsatisfactory patient experience; - 6. poor quality clinical practice; - 7. waste.

-- 1.variation in clinical practice and service delivery; - 2.
-Medical errors - 3. failure to implement new knowledge and technology systematically and appropriately; - 4. over-use and under-use of services inappropriate care; - 5. poor quality clinical practice; - 6. unsatisfactory patient experience - 7.
-Waste of resources. - There is a serious gap between the medical care patients should receive and that which they actually receive. - The scale and complexity of modern healthcare system is increasing. - The quantity of medical information, is frequently beyond the power of one person to comprehend(a lot of information) - Evidence is accumulating that failing to provide appropriate treatment is a problem of epidemic proportions.
+☐ There is a serious gap between the medical care patients should receive and that which they actually receive, leading to the observation that the "application of what is known already will have a greater impact on health and disease than any single drug or technology likely to be introduced. ☐ The scale and complexity of modern healthcare systems is increasing. ☐ The sheer quantity of medical information, is frequently beyond the power of one person to comprehend. ☐ Evidence is accumulating that failing to provide appropriate treatment is a problem of epidemic proportions. ☐ Some patients admitted to hospitals experienced an "adverse event" (something that actually or potentially causes significant patient harm); around half of these events were judged preventable with "ordinary standard sof care

-- Some patients admitted to hospitals experienced an adverse event (something that actually or potentially causes significant patient harm); around half of these events were judged preventable with -ordinary standards of care. - Patients die in hospitals each year as a result of medical errors. - Deaths due to preventable adverse events exceed the deaths attributable to motor vehicle accidents, breast cancer, or AIDS.
+☐ Patients die in hospitals each year as a result of medical errors.

+Deaths due to preventable adverse events exceed the deaths attributable to motor vehicle accidents ,breast cancer ,or AIDS .

-Six performance characteristics that, if improved, would reduce the gap between the quality of healthcare actually received and the quality of healthcare that it should be possible to achieve given the current state of medical knowledge:
+Six performance characteristics that, if improved, would reduce the gap between the quality of healthcare actually received and the quality of healthcare that it should be possible to achieve given the current state of medical knowledge: "

-1.Safety: avoiding injuries to patients from the care that is intended to help them.

-2.Effectiveness: providing services based on scientific knowledge to all who could benefit and refraining from providing services to those not likely to benefit (avoiding under use and overuse).
+- 1. Safety -avoiding injuries to patients from the care that is intended to help them. - 2.
+Effectiveness -providing services based on scientific knowledge to all who could benefit and refraining from providing services to those not likely to benefit (avoiding under use and overuse).

-3.Patient-centered: providing care that is respectful of and responsive to individual patient preferences, needs, and values and ensuring that patient values guide all clinical decisions.

-4. Timeliness: reducing waits and sometimes harmful delays for both those who receive and those who give care.
-5. Efficiency: avoiding waste, in particular waste of equipment, supplies, ideas, and energy.

-6. Equitability: providing care that does not vary in quality because of personal characteristics such as gender, ethnicity, geographic location, and socio-economic status."
+- 3. Patient-centered-providing care that is respectful of and responsive to individual patient preferences, needs, and values and ensuring that patient values guide all clinical decisions. - 4.
+Timeliness reducing waits and sometimes harmful delays for both those who receive and those who give care. - 5.
+Efficiency -avoiding waste, in particular waste of equipment, supplies, ideas, and energy. - 6.
+Equitability-providing care that does not vary in quality because of personal characteristics such as gender, ethnicity, geographic location, and socio-economic status."

-Medical errors and other causes of departures from-best clinical practice are known to have a major impact on the quality and safety of patient care.

-Improving the effectiveness of clinical services and increasing safety while also reducing costs is a massive challenge facing all healthcare services.

-Clinical practice depends on human skills and organizations, and these are subject to human error and system failures.

-□ However informatics systems can significantly reduce, and in some cases eradicate, many errors and Service delivery problems.

--Standards and regulations for medical malpractice vary by country and authority within countries.

--Medical professionals may obtain professional liability insurances to compensate the risk and costs of lawsuits based on medical malpractice.
-(Medical defense)
+☐ Medical errors and other causes of departures from "best clinical practice" are known to have a major impact on the quality and safety of patient care. ☐ Improving the effectiveness of clinical services and increasing safety while also reducing costs is a massive challenge facing all healthcare services. ☐ Clinical practice depends on human skills organizations, and these are subject to human error and system failures. ☐ However informatics systems can significantly reduce, and in some cases eradicate, many errors and service delivery problems. □ Standards and regulations for medical malpractice vary by country and authority within countries. ☐ Medical professionals may obtain professional liability insurances to compensate the risk and costs of lawsuits based on medical malpractice.
+Medical defense Professor dr Eman al kamil

-Clinical medical error

-Definition and patterns of error
+Clinical error Definition and patterns of error

-The clinical error is defined as = the failure of a planned action to be completed as intended or the use of a wrong plan to Achieve an aim4.

-In other words, errors can arise in planning actions or in performing them.
+The clinical error is defined as 'the failure of a planned action to be completed as intended or the use of a wrong plan to achieve an aim'.
+In other words, errors can arise in planning actions or in executing them.